 You can obtain US dollars before you travel with rates varying amongst providers.
 Alternatively, you can exchange money during your time aboard ship.

 It is also worth noting that the French islands of Guadeloupe, Martinique, Saint Barthelemy, Saint Martin and French Guiana all accept the Euro.

-You can also discover what living and working as a doctor, nurse or paramedic aboard a cruise ship is like in our handy guide.
+You can also discover what living and working as a doctor, nurse or paramedic aboard a cruise ship is like on our cruise ship FAQ's page.